CDSoft/makex/README.md

 # PANDA_VERSION is a tag or branch name in the Panda repository
 PANDA_VERSION ?= master

+# LSVG_VERSION is a tag or branch name in the lsvg repository
+LSVG_VERSION ?= master

 # GHCUP_INSTALL_BASE_PREFIX is the base of ghcup
 GHCUP_INSTALL_BASE_PREFIX ?= $(MAKEX_INSTALL_PATH)/haskell